 How Big is the Creative Economy?

 The creative economy contributes just over 6.1% to global gross domestic product (GDP), averaging between 2% and 7% of national GDPs around the world.
-According to UN estimates, the creative economy industries generate annual revenues of $2.25 trillion and account for 30 million jobs worldwide.
-Nearly half of these workers are women, and these industries employ more people ages 15-29 than any other sector.
+According to UN estimates, the creative economy industries generate annual revenues of over $2 trillion and account for nearly 50 million jobs worldwide.
+About half of these workers are women, and these industries employ more people ages 15-29 than any other sector.
 Television and the visual arts make up the largest industries of the creative economy in terms of revenue, while visual arts and music are the largest industries in terms of employment.

-In the U.S., employment in arts and culture generated just over $400 billion in wages for over 5.1 million Americans in 2017.
-Additionally, economic output in creative economy sectors amounted to $877 billion, which included a $29.7 billion trade surplus for the export of artistic and cultural goods and services including movies and video games.
-In Chicago alone, the ChicagoMade initiative from World Business Chicago estimates that the creative economy supplies 660,000 direct and indirect jobs, $13 billion in wages, and $144 billion in GDP.
-This means the economic impacts are stronger than those of the construction and real estate industries.
+In the U.S., employment in arts and culture generated just $446 billion in wages for over 4.6 million Americans in 2020.
+Additionally, economic output in creative economy sectors amounted to $877 billion, which included a $28 billion trade surplus for the export of artistic and cultural goods and services including movies and video games.

 The Global Creative Economy